karmaniverous/npm-package-template/README.md

 For other release control systems, consult the [`release-it` README](https://github.com/release-it/release-it#readme).

-You can now publish a release to GitHub with this command:
+You can now create a release at GitHub and optionally publish it to NPM with this command:

 ```
 npm run release